silverracer/AnimalKingdom/README.md

 # AnimalKingdom
-Final Project for Microsoft: DEV277x Object Oriented Programming in Java in EDX.
-MARCH 2018

 Every object in this world is a "critter", where Critter is the super class with default behavior defined.
 You will be writing five classes, each representing a different type of Animal: Bear, Tiger, WhiteTiger, Giant and NinjaCat.
 All of the classes you right should be sub classes of Critter.
 On each round of the simulation,